Living in U Street/Shaw, Washington DC

 Things To Do in U Street/Shaw

-In addition to cool restaurants, residents of U Street/Shaw Washington, DC can enjoy plenty of other amenities such as live music venues, a brand new movie theater and a fast-growing retail sector with high-end shops springing up rapidly.
-One of the nation's most acclaimed Historically Black Colleges and Universities, Howard University, sits on the edge of Shaw and is bordered by some of the most popular restaurants in the area.
-Students, residents, and tourists can nosh on authentic Ethiopian fare, barbecue, and even strong cappuccinos.
+In addition to cool restaurants, residents of U Street/Shaw Washington, DC can enjoy plenty of other amenities such as live music venues, a brand new movie theater, and a fast-growing retail sector with high-end shops springing up rapidly.
+One of the nation's most acclaimed Historically Black Colleges and Universities, Howard University sits on the edge of Shaw and is bordered by some of the most popular restaurants in the area.
+Students, residents, and tourists can enjoy authentic Ethiopian fare, barbecue and even strong cappuccinos.

 The proximity to shopping and attractions makes this neighborhood perfect for those who love being immersed in city life, while getting a bit of student life to boot.